-Companies offer equity compensation or stock options to key employees as it creates a sense of ownership in the company and in that sense links the financial reward from their stock holding with the performance of the company.
+Companies offer equity based compensation or stock options to their key employees as it creates a sense of ownership of the company in the minds of the employees and in that sense, links the financial reward from their stock holding with the performance of the company.
 It helps in getting and retaining employees that are an asset to the company.

-ESOP is anacronym for Employee Stock Option Plan which as the name suggests is the right (not an obligation) given to an employee to buy shares of the company at a price fixed on the date of grant.
+ESOP is an acronym for Employee Stock Option Plan which as the name suggests is the right (not an obligation) given to an employee to buy shares of the company at a price fixed on the date of grant.
 It is also called an equity compensation plan.
-It makes the employee shareholder or owner in the company to the extent of the options held by them.
+It makes the employee a shareholder or owner in the company to the extent of the options held by them.

 Equity Compensation is an incentivization tool.
 It may be implemented by listed as well as unlisted companies.
 In fact, more and more unlisted firms are demanding Equity Compensation Plans because they can then attract and retain better talent.